 How to Remove a Tick: Step 5

-Save the tick for identification in case you become ill.
-This may help your doctor to make an accurate diagnosis.
-Place the tick in a sealable container or plastic bag and put it in your freezer.
-Write the date of the bite on a piece of paper with a pencil and place it in the bag.
+It may not be appealing, but it is a good idea to save the tick for identification in case you become ill later.
+Identification of the tick (Step 5) can help the doctor make a diagnosis.
+To save the tick, place it in a sealable container or plastic bag and put it in your freezer.
+Write the date of the bite on the bag.

 Do Folklore Remedies Work?

 Folklore remedies such as petroleum jelly or hot matches to try to get the tick to detach do not work and should not be used.
 They may even make things worse by stimulating the tick to release more saliva or regurgitate gut contents and increase the chances of transmitting disease.